espressomd/espresso/doc/sphinx/inter.rst

+.. _Setting up interactions:

 Setting up interactions
 =======================

-In , interactions are set up and investigated by the command.
+In |es|, interactions are set up and investigated by the``interactions`` module.
 There are mainly two types of interactions: non-bonded and bonded interactions.
 Non-bonded interactions only depend on the *type* of the two involved particles.
-This also applies to the electrostatic interaction; however, due to its long-ranged nature, it requires special care and handles it separately with a number of state-of-the-art algorithms.
-The particle type and the charge are both defined using the command.
+This also applies to the electrostatic interaction; however, due to its long-ranged nature, it requires special care and |es| handles it separately with a number of state-of-the-art algorithms.
+To specify particle type and charge see :ref:`Setting up particles`.

 A bonded interaction defines an interaction between a number of specific particles; it only applies to the set of particles for which it has been